 We had only one scholarship year to collect proper funding or sell our product.
 Therefore, time was of the essence.
 Based on the user feedback, I prioritized solving the issues that were the most common answer, but also that were easier to tackle and would already bring a lot of value for us.

 The second issue was the difficulty in solving exercises in our editor.
 Now, the real problem here was not straightforward.
 First off, it was difficult inputting a mathematical formula with a keyboard.
-Alright, let's add handwriting support for mobile devices.
+We tackled this by adding handwriting support for mobile devices.

 On top of that, since we enforced quite a formal way of solving mathematical exercises, it was not easy for our users to understand what to do at each solution step.
 This occurred because of a lack of fundamental knowledge in math, which we aimed to address.
 To tackle this we added an explanation and an example for each step.

 Additionally, we offered video tutorials for some of the exercises on how to solve them in concludio.
-This turned out to be a better way to teach them how to use concludio, but also on how to logically solve the exercises.
+This would teach them how to use concludio, but also how to logically solve the exercises.

 After one year of scholarship funding and 3 months of UG, we ran out of money and shut concludio down.